backmind/autoRICEWQ/README.md

 If you do not want to install git, you can instead download [main.zip](https://github.com/backmind/autoRICEWQ/archive/refs/heads/main.zip), unzip it, rename the resulting directory to `autoRICEWQ` and move it to your development directory.

-If you are familiar with Python and you know how to install Python libraries, go ahead and install the libraries listed in `requirements.txt` and jump to the [Installing RICEWQ](#installing-ricewq) section.
+If you are familiar with Python and you know how to install Python libraries, go ahead and install the libraries listed in `requirements.txt` and jump to the [Copy RICEWQ engine](#copy-ricewq-engine) section.
 If you need detailed instructions, please read on.

 ## Python
 Of course, you obviously need Python.
 Python 3 is already preinstalled on many systems nowadays.
 You can check which version you have by typing the following command (you may need to replace `python3` with `python`):